utexashv/Assignment4/src/assignment4/README.txt

 Both the .dat and .txt file should be in the src file for the code to run and are arguments in the Run Configuration settings.

 JUnit tests
-1. Assign4DriverTest.java = Check if the result of the WordLadderSolver is the validate result
+1. Assign4DriverTest.java = Check if the result of the WordLadderSolver is the validate result using validate result method in interface
 2. WordLadderSolverTest.java = check if the system appropriately handles various exceptions